endritvs/laravel-ai-toolkit/README.md

 // Example using Claude
 $claudePrompt = new Prompt();
-$claudePrompt->setContent('Discuss the impact of recent technological innovations on society.')
+$claudePrompt->addContent('Discuss the impact of recent technological innovations on society.')
              ->setModel('claude-v2')
              ->setMaxTokens(300);